 Dr. Liu teaches Chinese language and contemporary Chinese culture at Georgia Tech.
 She alternately co-directs the GT School of Modern Languages’ intensive summer Chinese language program in Shanghai and Qingdao, Chinese LBAT.
 Before joining Georgia Tech, she taught Chinese language and culture at Cornell University, Middlebury College summer Chinese school, and Princeton University summer program in Beijing (PIB).
 Dr. Liu received the Georgia Tech 2012 CETL/BP Junior Faculty Teaching Excellence and the Class of 1934 Course Survey Teaching Effectiveness Award (2010-2011) and (2012-2013).

 Her current research topics include the newly coined Chinese characters on the Internet, the mute characters in films of traumatic history, and public toilet in contemporary Chinese popular culture.
-In her free time, Dr. Liu enjoys singing (she is in a local Chinese choir), practicing Taiji, cooking, gardening, biking, or walking with their dog, Peanut.
+In her free time, she enjoys singing, practicing Taiji, travel, cooking, gardening, biking, or walking with their dog, Peanut.